 BFA uses multiple communication tools to ensure that parents keep track of all the exciting things happening at BFA.
 Check out the list below for more details about all the ways to stay connected:

 • Principal Simpson’s weekly newsletter is sent out via email every Thursday during the school year.
-You can find back issues here.
+You can find back issues on our Principal Newsletter webpage.

 • The BFA website is the central hub for news, calendars, policies, teacher webpages, committee webpages and essential quicklinks for absence/attendance reporting, lunch, payments and volunteer management.
 Be sure to familiarize yourself with the website!